Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

 ### 2. Zonal Resilience (With Read Replica)
 This configuration includes one primary instance and two read replicas within the same region.

-This configuration has one instance of Azure PostgreSQL flexible server and two read replicas in same region as that of primary instance.
-In this type we can configure the "zone" attribute which is specifies the value for Availability zone like we have in the portal.
-We have 3 Availability zones in Azure PostgreSQL flexible server.
-The value added here depends on what is the value added for the Primary instance
+This configuration includes a single instance of Azure PostgreSQL flexible server along with two read replicas located in the same region as the primary instance.
+In this setup, you can configure the "zone" attribute, which specifies the value for the Availability Zone, similar to the options available in the portal.
+Azure PostgreSQL flexible server offers three Availability Zones.
+You can select any of 1,2,3 availability zones for your primary instance, a standby instance gets deployed in a different zone than that of primary instance.

 ![screenshot](Images/Flex_ZR-HA_InRegion.png)